Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 She was not so much as being familiar with it, it didn’t seem to be her first time doing it.
 Perhaps she had done this several times before in her hometown.

-「What do you think, Yuu?」
+"What do you think, Yuu?"

 Asked by Sera, Yuu looked at every nook and cranny of his elder sister’s bound figure from all directions.

-Elena had been saying 「Noo, noo.」 since a while go, but as she looked at her own reflection in the mirror and was stared at by Sera and Yuu, her cheeks appeared to be turning redder and redder.
+Elena had been saying "Noo, noo." since a while go, but as she looked at her own reflection in the mirror and was stared at by Sera and Yuu, her cheeks appeared to be turning redder and redder.

 Rather, even when she got her movements restrained by Yuu and started to get her body bound with a rope by Sera, she didn’t really put up any serious resistance.